-David Fennings Conservatories and Sun Rooms are pleased to offer an exceedingly wide range of Orangery designs.
-With careful thought and experienced guidance we are able to design and build for you a truly magnificent ORANGERY which will be a uniquely created feature on your home for you to enjoy with your family or entertain friends.
+David Fennings Conservatories are pleased to offer an exceedingly wide range of orangery designs.
+With careful thought and experienced guidance we are able to design and build for you a truly magnificent orangery which will be a uniquely created feature on your home for you to enjoy with your family or entertain friends.

 Orangeries will generally have a glazed lantern feature, set into a flat roof which can be constructed of either a durable modern felt or code 4 lead.
 Although lead is very durable, modern felts offer a long term substantial guarantee.
 Lead is now very expensive indeed and the work involved to allow for expansion, plus other specialised skills necessary, further raise it’s costs.